Add Workflows and Stages

 Enable and Save the Workflow

-- Select the Enable workflow checkbox.
+- Select the Enable Workflow checkbox.
 Once enabled, the Workflow section appears in the right sidebar of entries for all associated content types.

 - Click Save to create and activate the workflow.